- Brand name

 If you are a male patient and you are taking this medicine to reduce your sex drive, be careful when drinking alcohol.
 Alcohol may stop GenRx Cyproterone Acetate 50 mg from working as well as it should.

 Possible side effects

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking cyproterone or if you have any questions or concerns.
+Tell your doctor as soon as possible if you do not feel well while you are taking cyproterone or if you have any questions or concerns.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.
 All medicines can have side effects.
 Sometimes they are serious but most of the time they are not.

 Infertility and impotence are expected effects of cyproterone acetate and cannot generally be avoided.